haysconun/blastospim-processing-pipeline-Jupyter/README.md

 pip install git+https://github.com/bhoeckendorf/pyklb.git@skbuild
 ```

-Note: pyklb may not install correctly on your machine, but this is only required for reading and writing images in the klb format.
+Note: pyklb may not install correctly on your machine, but this is not strictly necessary -- only required if reading and writing images in the klb format.

 ### Optional install: visualization code.
 See [here](https://github.com/AaronWatters/volume_gizmos) for more details.
 ```